aodhanlutetiae/dj/sheets.md

 - Number of single use plastic bags issued
 - Gross proceeds of charge (£)

-It shows how many single-use plastic bags each major retailer issued in England in 2018-19 and 2019-20, and how much money they each collected from charging customers for them.
-The data was published in 2020 by DEFRA, the Department for Environment, Food and Rural Affairs.
+It shows how many single-use plastic bags each major retailer issued in England in 2018-19 and 2019-20, and how much money they each collected from charging customers for the bags.
+The data was published in 2020 by the Department for Environment, Food and Rural Affairs (DEFRA).

+<br />
 ---

-<br />
 **NAVIGATING THE SHEET**

 Under the menu **View**, choose **Freeze** then **1 row**.
 This will keep the column names in place as you scroll down through the sheet.